lordpansar/lordpansar.github.io/about.md

 My main proficiency is within .NET web applications.
 I've been a MCP since May 2016 and MCSA (Web Applications) since December 2018.

-Feel free to share, copy and distribute the content of this blog, but I always appreciate credits, shout outs and links to the original source 😊
+Feel free to share, copy and distribute the content of this blog.
+But I always appreciate credits, shout outs and links to the original source 😊

 This blog is powered by [Jekyll][jekyll-organization] and hosted at [Github][github-pages].